Default

 – Networking with others

 By understanding these differences, couples can balance their time together and alone.
 This way, both the introvert and extrovert feel happy and fulfilled, building a strong relationship.
+Listening to upbeat indie tracks can also help create a positive atmosphere that benefits both partners.

 balancing social and alone time